More than a rainbow sticker

 In September 2018, West Coast LEAF announced our expanded mandate to work towards justice and equality for all people who experience gender-based discrimination, not just those who identify as women.
 Bringing our work fully in line with that mandate will take continued work and learning.

-We were grateful that Ari and Felix from WAVAW Rape Crisis Centre met with our staff team last year to share some of what they have learned working on WAVAW’s Inclusion Project.
+We were grateful that Ari and Felix from WAVAW Rape Crisis Centre (who changed their name to Salal Sexual Violence Support Centre in 2023) met with our staff team last year to share some of what they have learned working on WAVAW’s Inclusion Project.
 This project focuses on ensuring that WAVAW’s sexual assault support services are relevant and welcoming to all trans, Two-Spirit, non-binary, and gender-diverse people.
 It began with three years of dedicated funding and is grounded in talking with and learning from community.

 I was lucky to interview Ari, who provides specialized victim services through the Inclusion Project, and Felix, who coordinates the project.